heremaps/here-data-sdk-cpp/README.md

 ## Dependencies

-The dependencies of the HERE OLP Edge SDK C++ are the following:
+The dependencies of the HERE OLP SDK for C++ are the following:

 | Library   | Minimum version |
 | --------- | --------------- |